 - Other Criminal Defense Cases

-Do not waste any time.
-If you have been stopped or arrested for driving under the influence near Farmington, MO, you need to hire a trustworthy DUI attorney near you.
+Do yourself a favor and act now.
+If you were stopped or arrested for driving under the influence near Farmington, MO, you need to hire a DUI attorney near you whom you can trust.
 A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
-Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Farmington, MO can defend you.
-Contact our Farmington, MO defense law firm right away to consult a lawyer about your rights, your case and your future.
+When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Farmington, MO can protect you.
+Contact our Farmington, MO defense law firm now to consult a lawyer about your rights, your case and your future.